Reinoptland/Sequelize-example/Plan.md

 - How to use Sequelize / Sequelize-cli to:

-  - Define the tables in our database
+  - Define the tables in our database -> Migrations
-  - Insert data into our database for testing
+  - Insert data into our database for testing -> Seeders
-  - Extract data from our database to use as part of an express server
+  - Extract data from our database to use as part of an express server -> Model

 - What are the differences between Migrations & Models

+  - Migration: History of the table
+  - Model: Current structure of the table

 - What 3 common pitfalls when working with Sequelize-cli
   - Plural / Singular